JonasMunck/st-sbl-presentation/PITCHME.md

 ---?include=md/sequence-flow/PITCHME.md

 ---
-@title[Considerations from a target machine perspective]
+@title[Considerations from a producers perspective]

 ### A Producers Considerations